-Nowadays, HTTPS connection is an internet security must for every website.
+Nowadays, the HTTPS connection is an internet security must for every website.
 Secure your websites with HTTPS because Google has started emphasizing security in a big way.
 Chrome browsers not using HTTPS are marked as insecure.
 What HTTPS does is that it allows secure passing of sensitive data like login credentials or payment information.

 Be Aware of Good Security Practises

-It’s important to actively learn and implement good website security practices to keep your web security top notch.
+It’s important to actively learn and implement good website security practices to keep your web security top-notch.
 Protection of data especially user data is compulsory and increases liability.
 It is more important for e-commerce store owners.
-The recent controversy over Facebook data scandal tells us how important it is to take steps towards managing user data properly.
+The recent controversy over the Facebook data scandal tells us how important it is to take steps towards managing user data properly.
 You might also want to consider getting code signing certificates such as ev code signing.

 A secure website is a first and very important step towards securing your brand.
 Ignoring it will only cause more trouble later.